-Coming soon: 2016 Zoning Regulations approved by Zoning Commission on January 14, 2016 and effective September 6, 2016.
-Visit the Office of Zoning website and click on "ZR16" tab to view the new subtitles by PDF and the Zoning Map Change Viewer.
+2016 Zoning Regulations approved by Zoning Commission are effective September 6, 2016.
+Visit the Office of Zoning website and click on "ZR16" tab to view the subtitles by PDF and the Zoning Map Change Viewer.

 The Zoning Administrator reviews applications for conformance with DC Zoning Regulations, under Title 11 DCMR, including: